isuru89/moodle-local_reminders/README.txt

     + removed usage of deprecated functions

 == Configurations ==
+Since Moodle v3.5
+To change the schedule of this plugin, go to Site administration -> Server -> Scheduled tasks, and find the Local Reminders item from the list.
+Click the settings icon, and change the cron expression as desired.

+Before Moodle v3.5:
 If you want to change the cron cycle frequency, open the version.php file in the plug-in's root directory and change the value for $plugin->cron.
 This value must be indicated by seconds.
 The default value is 3600 seconds (i.e. 1 hour).